 The breast comprises of two main components: the firm and dense glandular tissue and the soft fatty tissue.
 In any breast, the ratio of glandular to fatty tissue will vary from one individual to the next.
 Gynecomastia cases tend to exhibit an excess of both.
 There is no known cause in most of the cases and, although Gynecomastia is rarely talked about, it is a very common condition.

-Gynecomastia is widely present in today’s world, known to affect 40-60% of men at some time during their lives.
+Gynecomastia is known to affect 40-60% of men at some time during their lives.
 For most sufferers, the symptoms and difficulties associated to this condition tend to resolve on their own.
 This usually happens after a couple of weeks or months.
 But in other cases, the problem may persist much longer and some men will have this condition for the rest of their lives.

 Possible causes for Gynecomastia include:

-- Steroids, Drugs and Alcohol Consumption can result In Gynecomastia Genetics and can also be a contributing factor in the cause of Gynecomastia Health Issues & Diseases As a result is can also be an underlying (and in some cases, indirect) cause for Moobs.
+Steroids, drugs and alcohol consumption can result in Gynecomastia, and can also be a contributing factor in the cause of Gynecomastia Health Issues & Diseases.
+As a result it can also be an underlying (and in some cases, indirect) cause for Moobs.